mhbeals/quotepdf/README.md

-# QuotePDF v.1.0.2:
+# QuotePDF v.1.0.3:
 ## A Windows tool for cutting, pasting, and quoting PDFs.

+*MIT License*
-MIT (2017) M. H. Beals
+*Copyright (c) 2017 M. H. Beals*

 ## Download
-Download directly [here](https://github.com/mhbeals/quotepdf/raw/master/QuotePDF_v_1_0_2.exe).
+Download directly [here](https://github.com/mhbeals/quotepdf/raw/master/QuotePDF_v_1_0_3.exe).
 If you receive an error message, you may need to manually update your installation of Windows to include the [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-gb/download/details.aspx?id=48145).

 ## Instructions for use: